December 5, 2013 by Baltimore Slumlord Watch

-Not two or three minutes later, I received a voice mail from Deputy Commissioner Reginald Scriber from Baltimore Housing — could I please call him back about this…so I did.
+Not two or three minutes later, I received a voice mail from Deputy Commissioner Reginald Scriber from the Housing Authority of Baltimore City — could I please call him back about this…so I did.
 For the next 20 minutes or so, Deputy Commissioner Scriber proceeded to tell me the fire did not, in fact, start in the City-owned vacant, that it started in a woodpile behind the homeowner’s house.
 He then went on to say that if the fire had started in a City-owned property, he would encourage the homeowner to go to the Law Department to see what could be done to remedy the situation.
 He seemed to be quite puzzled as to why the Afro would report such a thing, considering it wasn’t true — and I have to admit — I wondered the same, but…

 A healthy dose of skepticism made me send an email to the BCFD Public Information Office to see if they could clear up this matter once and for all.
 Seems to me, there’s no grey area here, right?
 Either the fire started here or the fire started there.